Guillamon/master-data-science/README.md

 + **Purchase_Line.csv**: a register of purchases of items
 + **Sales_Brands.csv**: a sum of revenues produced by each brand since 2018

-Other sources of data were used to get holiday calendars, but are not saved to the repository because they are obtained directly from their urls
+Other sources of data were used to get holiday calendars, but are not saved to the repository because they are obtained directly from their urls.
+They are downloaded in to the empty directory "Holidays"

 ## 4. METHODOLOGY
 A preparatory cleaning and exploration of data has been necessary, in order to get it ready for deeper exploration and modelling.